daniel-lerch/psmodules/README.md

 - `Remove-CorruptedFiles -Path <folder> ...`

 ### Webfilter
 This module is for people who want to play around with filter lists.
+It's presets are currently focussed on testing adult content filters but can be easily extended.

 Functions
 - `Test-DnsServer`